Fact-checked by the CapitalLendingNews editorial team

 Job loss causes lenders to reprice your risk profile upward, often dramatically.
 Without verifiable income, lenders classify you as a subprime or high-risk applicant, which triggers significantly higher interest rates or rejection.

 Most lenders use a debt-to-income (DTI) ratio as a primary underwriting criterion.
-When income drops to zero, your DTI becomes incalculable or infinite — a red flag for any underwriting model.
+When income drops to zero, your DTI becomes incalculable — a red flag for any underwriting model.
 The Consumer Financial Protection Bureau (CFPB) identifies DTI as a core loan eligibility metric, and lenders typically require it to remain below 36% to qualify at competitive rates.

 Fixed vs. Variable Rate Loans During Unemployment

-If you already hold a personal loan with a fixed rate, your rate will not change due to job loss — your contract locks it in.
+If you already hold a personal loan with a fixed rate, your rate will not change due to job loss.
+Your contract locks it in.
 Variable-rate loans, however, can increase independently of your situation based on benchmark rate changes.
 Understanding the difference matters; our breakdown of fixed vs. variable interest rate loan types explains how each structure behaves under financial stress.

 Key Takeaway: Job loss does not directly change your credit score, but lenders treat income loss as a major risk factor, pushing personal loan rates from an average of 12.31% to as high as 36%.
 The CFPB confirms DTI ratio is central to rate decisions.